mike-north/typescript-courses/packages/website/content/blog/making-typescript-stick/03-recent-updates-to-typescript/index.md

 title: Recent updates to TypeScript
 date: "2022-03-22T09:00:00.000Z"
 description: |
-  We'll discuss some important advancements in the TS language and compiler, starting with the 4.0 release
+  We'll discuss a curated list of advancements in the TS language and compiler, starting with the 4.0 release.
 course: making-typescript-stick
 order: 3
 ---